dziarkachqa/basketball_pytest/README.md

-#This a  basketball src with the tests
+#This is the tests for the  basketball app